Remote working is becoming the norm for an increasing number of UK employees.

 It is undeniable that some first-time remote workers will suffer from the wandering attention that can come from spending the day at home.
 This can be a productivity killer.
 But you can help to mitigate its impact by ensuring that your employees have clearly defined, accomplishable tasks to complete during their time out of the office.

 If you are concerned about dips in productivity, try giving remote workers tasks that you can check on regularly, or when they are back in the office.
-The knowledge that their progress will be assessed when they return will often be enough to keep employees focussed.
+The knowledge that their progress will be assessed when they return will often be enough to keep remote employees focussed.

 6. But trust your employees